-Water demand during construction would consist of the supply needed for activities such as concrete mixing, dust control, fire control, or initial revegetation efforts.
+Water demand during construction and decommissioning would consist of the supply needed for activities such as concrete mixing, dust control, fire control, or initial revegetation efforts.
 Water for non-potable uses may be accessed from reclaimed/recycled water supplies where available.
 Potable water would be needed for drinking water and could be supplied by a commercial supplier, on-site well, or a public or community water system.

 Sanitation and wastewater could be managed through contracted portable systems or septic systems.
-The capacity of any in-ground septic tanks (if proposed as part of a solar facility) and the dimensions of any leach fields would be determined based on anticipated use and site-specific soil conditions among other factors, in conformance with local regulatory controls.
+The capacity of any in-ground septic tanks (if proposed as part of a solar facility) and the dimensions of any leach fields would be determined based on anticipated use and sitespecific soil conditions among other factors, in conformance with local regulatory controls.

-Additional discussion of water resources and potential impacts is provided in the Water Resources Report.
-Conflicts with existing subsurface water lines, wells, and wastewater lines could be addressed through utility mark and locate activities, which would be required prior to ground-disturbing work for site characterization and construction activities.
-Through compliance with laws and permits and with implementation of actions that could avoid and reduce impacts, construction activities would likely result in less than significant impacts on water and wastewater utilities.
+Additional discussion of water resources and potential impacts is provided in the Water Resources Technical Report.
+A developer would need to have sufficient water rights for a project to be feasible, so the PEIS assumes adequate water is available.
+Potential conflicts with existing subsurface water lines, wells, and wastewater lines could be addressed through utility mark and locate activities, which would be required prior to ground-disturbing work for site characterization, construction, and decommissioning activities.
+Through compliance with laws and permits and with the implementation of measures to avoid and reduce impacts, construction and decommissioning activities would likely result in less than significant impacts on water and wastewater utilities.